Wynne du Mariau Caffey-Knight

 Private Practice Lawyer

-27 years as a General Civil Litigator at the trial and appellate levels, including Administrative Law, Construction, Contract, Consumer Protection, Commercial, Employment, Insurance Defense, Medical Malpractice, Personal Injury, Product Liability, Wrongful Death, for both plaintiffs and defendants.
-She is also a Rule 31 Listed Mediator in General Civil Mediation.
+28 years litigating at trial and appellate levels in Construction Commercial, Insurance Defense, Medical Malpractice Defense, Personal Injury, Product Liability, and Wrongful Death disputes.
+She is a Rule 31 Listed Mediator in General Civil Mediation.

 Tennessee; Texas; U. S. District Court for the Eastern District of Tennessee; U. S. Court of Appeals for the Sixth Circuit; U. S. Supreme Court.

-Wynne’s peers selected her as a Top Attorney in Knoxville’s CityView Magazine for wrongful death, products liability, medical malpractice defense, consumer protection defense, federal court practice, appellate court practice, and personal injury.
-She is honored in U. S. News Best Lawyers from 2011 – present for commercial and construction litigation and Super Lawyers for Medical Malpractice Defense.
-Wynne was the recipient of the 2016 East Tennessee Lawyer’s Association for Women Spirit of Justice Award.
+Wynne’s peers selected her as a CityView Top Attorney for wrongful death, products liability, medical malpractice defense, consumer protection defense, federal court practice, appellate court practice, and personal injury.
+She is honored by U. S. News Best Lawyers for commercial and construction litigation and by Super Lawyers for Medical Malpractice Defense.

-Wynne is a past-President of the statewide Tennessee Lawyers’ Association for Women, chaired its Committee on Elected and Appointed Officials and CLE Committee, and served as Judicial Liaison, on the nominating committee, and the Empowerment Conference Committee.
-She is a past-President of the regional East Tennessee Lawyers’ Association for Women, annually chairing the Komen Race for the Cure Team, and serving on the nominating and 30th Anniversary Celebration committees.
+Wynne is a past-President of the statewide Tennessee Lawyers’ Association for Women, chaired its CLE and its Elected and Appointed Officials Committees, served as Judicial Liaison and on the Empowerment Conference Committee.
+She is also a past-President of the regional East Tennessee Lawyers’ Association for Women, received its highest Spirit of Justice Award, and chairs its Komen Race for the Cure Team.
+She serves on Komen East Tennessee’s Board and Executive Committee.
 Wynne is a member of the International Association of Defense Counsel.
-She serves on the Komen Knoxville Board of Directors.

-She is an American Bar Foundation Fellow.
-She has been a guest member of the Tennessee Bar Association’s Board of Governors and the Tennessee Judicial Conference’s Executive Committee, served on the TBA Membership and Mentoring Committees, was a Diversity Institute Mentor, and was appointed to the TBA Glass Ceiling Taskforce.
-Since 2009, she has served on the Pro Bono Advisory Committee to the Tennessee Supreme Court’s Access to Justice Commission at the request of Chief Justice Cornelia Clark.
+She is an American Bar Foundation Fellow, has been a guest member of the Tennessee Judicial Conference’s Executive Committee and the Tennessee Bar Association’s Board of Governors, a Diversity Institute Mentor and appointed to the TBA Glass Ceiling Taskforce.
+At the Tennessee Supreme Court’s requests, she serves on its Pro Bono Advisory Committee to the Access to Justice Commission.

 Wynne and her husband Wayne Knight have four children.